CELL-group/CELL-technical-seminars/README.md

 b.
 MSc. student presentations
 c.
 Annual review of the major technical advances in the field from the previous 12 months and highlight technologies to look out for in the coming 12 months.

 A listing of the seminars can be found on the group github page (https://github.com/single-cell-OPEN-group/CELL-technical-seminars).
 In addition, our listing comprises a list of all contributors to the group with a short bio of their experience and expertise, as well as contact details and links to their code repositories.
 Lastly, we are very fortunate to host internationally renowned speakers throughout the year and organize informal but technically focused discussions about single cell data analysis over coffee.
-We also have a wiki(https://github.com/single-cell-OPEN-group/State-of-the-art-analyses/wiki) about state of the art for the different single-cell usual analysis steps.

 Useful Links: